 When the booking is completed, a calendar event is automatically created for your sales representative, including their booking form data.
 Appointlet will send confirmation emails to both parties.
 If your team uses web conferencing tools like Zoom, GoToMeeting or Google Hangouts, each calendar event will include a custom URL.
 These same links are provided to your prospect.
 Appointlet translates the time zones for both parties automatically, so you both show up at the right place and time!

 Do you want to distribute your sales calls evenly across the team?
 Check out our Round Robin host assignment feature to combine your team’s availability on a single scheduling page.
 We’ll make sure reps are never double booked and meetings are distributed as fairly as possible.

 Want to pass your prospect’s booking data into a CRM?
 If you are using a major CRM like Salesforce or Hubspot, odds are that we can integrate with it.
 Our Zapier integration has been used by many organizations to take better meeting notes.
-If you want a more comprehensive look at how to configure your Sales CRM to respond to bookings, see this Appointlet blog article:

 Closing the Deal (Phase 3)

 Once your prospect has locked in their meeting time, all of your focus should be on carrying them through to completion.
 Appointlet will help them out by providing confirmation and reminder emails, including an .ics file that they can use to generate a calendar event.
 Gmail recognizes these files and paints a calendar event suggestion as part of the confirmation email, which they can add with the click of a button.

 Step 4: Confirmation and Reminder emails